 The College participates in the Advanced Placement Program of the College Entrance Examination Board.
 Advanced placement in sequential courses and six semester units of course credit may be awarded to entering students for scores of 3, 4 and 5 on the CEEB Advanced Placement examination.
-Advanced placement and unit credit also may be awarded for satisfactory scores on the College Level Examination Program (CLEP) General and Subject examinations and the CSUC Equivalency Tests in English, general Mathematics, Algebra-Trigonometry, Calculus, Statistics, General Biology, and General Chemistry.
+Advanced placement and unit credit also may be awarded for satisfactory scores on the CSUC English Equivalency Examination (EEE) and College Level Examination Program (CLEP) general and subject examinations.